makerdao/community/governance/votes/Practice Executive vote - June 28, 2023.md

 ---
 title: Template - [Executive Vote] Andromeda OutputConduit and Autoline, MKR and DAI Transfers, RWA007 document update, Delegate Compensation for May, adding Chainlink Treasury Address, and GUSD parameter updates - June 28, 2023
-summary: Adding DC-IAM for Andromeda and deploying new OutputConduit, MKR transfers for ORA-001, RISK-001, and SES-001, DAI tranfer for BlockTower Legal Expense, updating RWA007 Documents, Delegate and ex-Delegate compensation for May, adding Chainlink Treasury Address for Keeper Networks, and reducing the GUSD PSM Debt Ceiling and tout.
+summary: Adding DC-IAM for Andromeda and deploying new OutputConduit, MKR transfers for ORA-001, RISK-001, and SES-001, DAI transfer for BlockTower Legal Expense, updating RWA007 Documents, Delegate and ex-Delegate compensation for May, adding Chainlink Treasury Address for Keeper Networks, and reducing the GUSD PSM Debt Ceiling and tout.
 date: 2023-06-28T00:00:00.000Z
 address: "$spell_address"